ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

    {: caption="Service-to-service authorizations for the Enterprise" caption-side="bottom"}

 1. Click **Next**.
 1. Select the role.
-See the table for the appropriate role.
+For more information, see the table for the appropriate role.
 1. Click **Review** and inspect your choices.
 Then, click **Save**.
-1. The template is now ready for you to commit and assign to child accounts.
+1. Commit and assign the template to child accounts.
 Repeat the steps to create authorization templates for all of the services.

 ### Creating authorization for {{site.data.keyword.en_short}}
 {: #backup-s2s-auth-procedure-en-ui}